garrandall/popular-music-data/tracks/how-do-you-do--mouth-macneal.md

 But I got one solution left
 We're gonna start anew

-How do you do, mm-hmm
+How do you do, mm-hm
 I thought, why not, na-na, na-na
 Just me and you
 And then we can na-na, na-na